-Lee is the Founder and CEO of PeerSpring developing her expertise as the “youth advocacy architect.”
-Her work has been featured by the United Nations Research Institute in “Youth Media & Participation”; Mashable; PSKF’s “The Future of Gaming” report; and in a New York best-selling book, Millennial Momentum: How A New Generation Is Remaking America.
-As an expert in generational trends, drivers of popular culture and peer-to-peer marketplaces, Lee has dedicated the last decade of her career to designing youth engagement and empowerment strategies.
-PeerSpring was founded in January 2015 with the mission of closing the skills-gap for the next generation.
-Through a project-based learning platform, students use PeerSpring to develop critical 21st century literacies by solving real-world problems.
+Lee Fox is a social entrepreneur and “advocacy architect” whose work has been featured by the United Nations Research Institute in “Youth Media & Participation”; USA Today, JWT Worldwide, Mashable, PSKF’s “The Future of Gaming” report; and in a New York best-selling book, Millennial Momentum: How A New Generation is Remaking America, among others.
+An expert in generational trends, drivers of popular culture and peer-to-peer marketplaces, Lee has been honored as a speaker nationwide and on TEDx, to share how empowerment and capacity-building programs can engage youth as positive forces for transformational change.

 Dustin Gale, Certified Financial Planner, is a Senior Wealth Advisor at Kayne Anderson Rudnick, In this capacity, Dustin focuses on providing a full range of private wealth management techniques for high net-worth individuals, corporate executives, entrepreneurs, their businesses and their charitable endeavors.
 Before joining Kayne Anderson Rudnick in 2015, Dustin was a Vice President, Private Banker for Wells Fargo’s Wealth Management Group, where he provided investment management services to high net worth individuals and their businesses.
 He earned a B.S. in Business Administration, concentration in Finance, from the University of Arizona.
 He holds his Series 7, 66, and California Health and Life Insurance licenses.